Success tips when doing business in Australia

 - Despite the remoteness of Australia, conducting international business is common for Australian companies.
 Healy Consultants recommends Clients consistently use and sign contracts of service when doing business in Australia to provide protection if disputes arise;

 - Government agencies play an important role, like all countries.
 All businesses deal with government agencies on a regular basis.
 This is where foreigners pursuing business registration should exercise restraint and be patient as much as possible as government authorities would always have the final say in any matter;

-- Australians are relaxed persons until it comes to business.
+- Australians are relaxed people until it comes to business.
 Then they become mistrustful.

 Interesting facts about Australia

 - Australia is the world’s sixth largest country, a vast continent covering a distance of approximately 3,700 kilometers from its most northerly point to its most southerly point and is almost 4,000 kilometers wide from east to west.
 Australia is comprised of six states and two territories.
 China is Australia’s largest trading partner;

 - It is not necessary to give your company a name.
 Your entity name can simply be its Australian company number;

 - The Australian Stock Exchange (ASX) was formed in 1987 through the amalgamation of six independent stock exchanges and became a listed company on 13 October 1998.
 On 25 July 2006, the Australian Stock Exchange Limited merged with Sydney Futures Exchange (SFE) Corporation Limited, making the combined entity the 9th largest listed exchange in the world.
 The exchange is an ideal venue for trading both Australian securities and foreign issues, and is one of the stock exchanges considered by multinational firms looking to conduct IPOs;

 - Australia is well ranked as the 11th least corrupt country in the world in the 2014 Corruption Perceptions Index (CPI) by Transparency International;